gavinmcfarland/plugma-convex-tanstack-example/TANSTACK_QUERY_SETUP.md

 import { mount } from 'svelte';
 import './styles.css';
 import QueryProvider from './QueryProvider.svelte';
+import App from './App.svelte';  // ← Your app component
-import { setupConvex } from './convexSetup';  // ← Import setup function
+import { setupConvex } from './convexSetup';  // ← Backend setup function

 const app = mount(QueryProvider, {
   target: document.getElementById('app')!,
   props: {
-    setup: setupConvex,  // ← Pass as prop (runs during component init) },
+    setup: setupConvex,  // ← Pass as prop (runs during component init)
+    component: App,      // ← Pass your app component },
 });

 export default app;
 ```

-**✨ To switch backends, just change which setup function you pass!
-No nesting, no provider wrappers needed.**
+**✨ To switch backends, just change which setup function you pass!**
+**✨ To use a different app, just change which component you pass!**

+**No nesting, no provider wrappers needed.**

-**Why pass as prop?** Some backends (like Convex) need to run during Svelte's component initialization to use `setContext`.
+**Why pass as props?**
+- **`setup`**: Some backends (like Convex) need to run during Svelte's component initialization to use `setContext`.
 By passing the setup function as a prop, it runs at the right time in the component lifecycle.
+- **`component`**: Makes `QueryProvider` completely generic and reusable - it doesn't need to know about your specific app!

 ### 6. Using Queries (`src/ui/App.svelte`)